Wolinsky Fellowship Attorney (to begin September 2024)

-DRA advances equal rights and opportunities for people with a wide range of disabilities through high-impact litigation utilizing federal, state, and local disability law.
-With offices in California and New York, DRA provides free legal representation to people with all types of disabilities who are fighting for equal access.
+DRA advances equal rights and opportunities for people with a wide range of disabilities through high-impact litigation using federal, state, and local disability law.
+With offices in California, Chicago, and New York, DRA provides free legal representation to people with all types of disabilities who are fighting for equal access.
 We achieve dramatic improvements for people with disabilities in all areas of life, including technology, health care, employment, transportation, education, disaster preparedness planning, voting, juvenile justice, and housing.
+With a high success rate for 30 years and more than 600 cases, DRA continues to take on significant and novel cases to achieve a meaningful impact for people with disabilities across the nation.
 For more information on DRA’s mission and impact, visit www.dralegal.org.

-DRA has an established commitment to mentoring and training the best emerging lawyers to practice public interest law.
+DRA has an established commitment to mentoring and training lawyers to practice public interest law.
+We have sponsored more than 30 fellowships since our inception in 1993, including the Wolinsky Fellowship, Skadden, Equal Justice Works, Justice Catalyst, and other fellowships supported by generous DRA donors.
 Fellows at DRA gain unparalleled experience and are provided immediate opportunity to participate in all aspects of public interest litigation.
 Past DRA fellows have gone on to successful careers, most in public interest law.
-Fellowship Attorney positions are full-time and report to the Managing Attorney.
+Fellowship Attorneys are full-time positions and report to DRA’s Managing Attorney.

 - Take an active role in all aspects of litigation including, drafting legal research memos, litigation/discovery plans, written discovery, document review, depositions, motion practice, brief writing, advocacy in court, and client management